 Even if you've never been to a Disney theme park, you know the lure of Dole Whip.
-This sweet and creamy frozen pineapple treat is a delicious hybrid of soft-serve and pineapple sorbet — but better.
+This sweet and creamy frozen pineapple treat is a delicious hybrid of soft-serve and pineapple sorbet — but even better.
 No wonder it's so often associated with a place where dreams come true.

-Just Four Ingredients
+Just Five Ingredients

-Combined with pineapple juice, coconut milk, and a spoonful of sugar, frozen pineapple is the key ingredient behind this vegan dessert's soft and airy consistency.
+Combined with pineapple juice, lemon juice, coconut milk, and a spoonful of sugar, frozen pineapple is the key ingredient behind this vegan dessert's soft and airy consistency.
 While you can certainly freeze your own pineapple chunks, it's hard to beat the convenience of a purchased bag.

-1 pound frozen pineapple chunks
+frozen pineapple chunks

-1/2 cup unsweetened pineapple juice
+unsweetened pineapple juice

-1/2 cup unsweetened coconut milk
+unsweetened coconut milk

 Transfer to a resealable container and freeze for 1 to 2 hours before serving.

-- Storage: Store leftovers in a sealed container in the freezer for up to 3 months.
+Storage: Store leftovers in a sealed container in the freezer for up to 3 months.
 When ready to serve, let the container sit at room temperature for 10 minutes, then whip in the blender until smooth.